 The American Heritage Chocolate Experience

 Another one of the interactive events the Hermitage hosts on some occasions is the The American Heritage Chocolate Experience.
 I was fortunate to get to attend one myself.
-Chocolate was primarily enjoyed as a drink in colonial America, and American Heritage Chocolate takes you through the history of chocolate.
-I learned how it came to be a popular drink in Colonial America after the Boston Tea Party and how it is harvested and processed.
-I loved all the hands on equipment and samples.
+Chocolate was primarily enjoyed as a drink in colonial America.
+It was fun to learn about the history of chocolate.
+I learned how it came to be a popular drink in Colonial America after the Boston Tea Party.
+I also learned how it is harvested and processed.

-I got to hold a cocoa pod to feel its approximate weight and touch cocoa beans that were still in their sheath.
-I got to see how the beans were processed and how a metate was used to crush the cocoa beans and collect the chocolate “juice”.
+We got to hold a cocoa pod to feel its approximate weight.
+We also got to touch cocoa beans that were still in their sheath.
+They showed us how the beans were processed and how a metate was used to crush the cocoa beans and collect the chocolate “juice”.
 Then we learned about the seasonings that went into most Colonial American chocolate recipes.
 And most fun of all, we got to taste the American Heritage Chocolate.
 It is so different from most chocolates, less sweet and more favorful with savory spices.
 I really love it!
 I can’t wait to bring my kids back and let them learn about chocolate history and see how chocolate is made!

 American Heritage Chocolate is an authentic historic line of products developed from chocolate recipes from the 1750’s.
 So American Heritage Chocolate in the drink format is similar to what Thomas Jefferson, George Washington, and Andrew Jackson would have enjoyed.
 American Heritage Chocolate is an artisanal dark chocolate containing 63% cacao, all natural ingredients, exotic spices and no preservatives.
 Though it is a historic chocolate recipe, it has endless applications in today’s kitchens.
 I have been trying out some recipes like chocolate gravy, chocolate mousse, and chocolate breakfast rolls.
 I will share a recipe with you soon!